sagemath/trac_to_gh/Issue 339.md

 # Issue 339: HTML code in src browser and in notebook cells that are not being editing is not showing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/339

 Original creator: TimothyClemans